Global Lie-Tresse theorem: Examples and counter-examples

 As we mentioned in the Introduction most of the classical examples are related to calculation of micro-local differential invariants.
 To establish equivalence it is necessary that they are preserved, but it is not always sufficient.

 The first non-trivial equivalence result involving an infinite pseudogroup was the classification of 2nd order ODEs with respect to point transformations.
-This was initiated by S.Lie and R.Liouville and essentially finished by A.Tresse, see \cite{Tr$_2$} and \cite{Kr}.
-In the latter reference the invariants are written via rational generators, and this implies solution of the global equivalence problem (for non-singular ordinary differential equations).
+This was initiated by S.\,Lie and R.\,Liouville and essentially finished by A.\,Tresse \cite{Tr$_2$}, see an overview in \cite{Kr}.
+In the latter reference the invariants are written via rational generators, and this implies solution of the global equivalence problem (for non-singular ordinary differential equations of order 2).

 Differential invariants for some other problems involve algebraic roots, and so can be re-written via rational generators.
-For instance the celebrated Cartan's 5-variables paper \cite[p.170]{C$_2$} contains a relative invariant $I$ such that only $I^4$ is a bona fide differential invariant.
+For instance the celebrated E.\,Cartan's 5-variables paper \cite[p.170]{C$_2$} contains a relative invariant $I$ such that $I^4$ is a bona fide differential invariant (this is how it is claimed in loc.cited, but in fact already $I^2$ is an invariant \cite{AK}).
 More on this will be said in the next section.

-In some purely algebraic problems differential invariants turns out useful, see \cite{Ol$_2$}.
+In some purely algebraic problems differential invariants turn out useful, see \cite{Ol$_2$}.
 It is important to use global invariants (as algebraic classifications are always global).
-On this way the classical equivalence problem for binary and ternary forms was solved recently \cite{BL}.
+On this way the classical equivalence problem for binary and ternary forms was solved in \cite{BL}, and a more general problem on equivalence under an irreducible algebraic action of a reductive Lie group can be also solved.

 Let us discuss some other examples illustrating our conditions and methods.